 Sample length average is of 1 meter.
-Sample length of 0.3 to 1 meter were selected for intervals with clear signs of minerals (pyrite, chalcopyrite, pyrrhotite, cobalt-arsenides and native silver).
-No samples were taken within the units where no significant sulfides were observed.
+Typical sample lengths of 0.3m to 1 meter were selected for intervals with clear signs of minerals (pyrite, chalcopyrite, pyrrhotite, cobalt-arsenides and native silver).
+No samples were taken within the units where no significant sulfides and/or arsenides were observed.

-Numbered sample tags were placed at the beginning of each sample, together with distinctive arrows on the core marking the beginning and end intervals.
+Numbered sample tags were placed at the beginning of each sample (Figure 48), together with distinctive arrows on the core marking the beginning and end intervals.
 The tag numbers are integrated in the database on Microsoft Excel® sheet.

-Blanks and standards tags were inserted after each batch of 20 samples for the drill holes.
+Blanks and standards tags were inserted every 10 samples for the drill holes so that each batch of 20 samples includes one standard and one blank at a minimum.

-- Samples preparation
+- Sample preparation

-All core samples were cut in half using the hydraulic splitter or wet cutting saw for rock at CCW's facilities (Figure 57 and Figure 58).
-During winter months, use of splitter avoids issues related to the use of water.
+All core samples were cut in half using the wet cutting saw for rock at CCW's facilities (Figure 49 and Figure 50).
 For all samples, half of the core was retained and placed back in the core box, respecting the original orientation and position.
 Sample tags were stapled to the bottom of the box at the beginning of each sample interval, so that each sample could be relocated following future handling, transportation and storage.

-Figure 57: Electrical saw used for cutting the core samples
+Figure 49: Electrical saw used for cutting the core samples

-Figure 58: Sample placed in a plactic bag
+Figure 50: Sample placed in a plactic bag

 Samples were collected using a 0.3-meter minimum length to one-meter maximum length.
 Drill core recovery averaged 95%.
-Two quality control samples (blank and standards) were inserted into each batch of 20 samples.
+Quality control samples (blank and standards) were inserted every 10 samples so that every batch of 20 includes both one blank and one standard at a minimum.

-The core was cut using a hydraulic splitter or a rock saw, with one half placed in a plastic bag with the sample tag and sealed, while the second half was returned to the core box for storage on site.
-For the high-grade intercepts, only one-quarter of the core was sent for assaying.
+The core was cut using a rock saw, with one half placed in a plastic bag with the sample tag and sealed, while the second half was returned to the core box for storage on site.

-Figure 59: Core samples in rice bags ready to ship to the laboratory
+Figure 51: Core samples in rice bags ready to ship to the laboratory

-All samples were securely bagged and sealed with plastic zip-ties in translucent plastic bags before being placed, by group of seven (7) to nine (9), in much larger rice bags (Figure 59).
-All rice bags were shipped to ALS laboratory (Rouyn Noranda, Québec) or to Swastika laboratory (at Swastika, Ontario) for gold fire assay (AAS and gravimetric finish), silver by aqua regia digestion ICP-AES and multi-elements (AU-AA24, AU-AA25, AU-GRA21, ME-ICP41 and AU-GRA22).
+All samples were securely bagged and sealed with plastic zip-ties in translucent plastic bags before being placed, by group of seven (7) to nine (9), in much larger rice bags (Figure 51).
+All rice bags were shipped to Swastika laboratory (at Swastika, Ontario), to ALS laboratory (Rouyn Noranda, Québec) and the last batch to SGS (Lakefield, Ontario) for gold fire assay (AAS and gravimetric finish), silver by aqua regia digestion ICP-AES and multi-elements (AU-AA24, AU-AA25, AU-GRA21, ME-ICP41 and AU-GRA22).